danfmaia/CodeQuery-API/README.md

 #### 2. **Setting Up a Self-Hosted Server**

-- **Description**: For users with a static IP or home server, you can host the Core directly using your ISP’s services, avoiding ngrok or Gateway usage.
+- **Description**: For users with a static IP or home server, you can host the Core directly using your ISP's services, avoiding ngrok or Gateway usage.

 - **Command**: